vectorgrp/sil-kit/docs/simulation/simulation.rst

 Sometimes, it may be desirable to have more control about the simulation task execution.
 In these cases, the asynchronous simulation task execution may be preferable.

-Similar to the synchronous case, an asynchronous simulation task is set by calling :cpp:func:`SetSimulationTaskAsync()<SilKit::Core::Orchestration::ITimeSyncService::SetSimulationTaskAsync()>`.
+Similar to the synchronous case, an asynchronous simulation task is set by calling :cpp:func:`SetSimulationTaskAsync()<SilKit::Services::Orchestration::ITimeSyncService::SetSimulationTaskAsync()>`.
 It is executed at the start of each simulation step, but it does not automatically signal other participants that the current simulation task is finished.
 Instead, the user is required to call |CompleteSimulationTask| to signal the completion of the current simulation step.
 This enables the user to have fine-grained control over the synchronous simulation progress.